How to Use Color Psychology to Create Authentic and Creative Designs

 A_B testing

+This point is crucial, as examining your audience will give you a better idea of how to proceed.
 You can’t always foresee how your audience will respond to a particular color—let alone certain shades, tones, or tints in your palette.

 That’s where A/B testing comes to the rescue.
 You can run A/B testing in a myriad of ways.
 For example, try two different color backgrounds in your ads or buttons on your website and observe which one your audience prefers.